ERT-Vostok-AV/MainProgram/README.md

 ## How to use

 1. Before you start working, make sure you have the last version of the repo.
-For this, press shift + right click at the same time and select `git bash here` and type git pull in the console and wait for it to finish.
+For this, press right click in the folder where you cloned the project (where the *.git* file is) and select *Git Bash Here*.
+Type in the console
+   `git pull`.
+This command might produce some *conflicts* in your code.
+To solve this, see the trouble shooting section.
+   When done, you can start coding.
 2. Write some code locally on your computer.
-3. When you're done working, got to the file where you cloned the repo and press shift+rightClick and go to open Bash here.
+3. When you're done working, go to the file where you cloned the repo and righ click.
+Choose *Git Bash Here*.
-4. In the console type : `git commit -am "Your Message"` where your message should briefly descibe what you did this command will prepare the work you did to be sent in the repo and add a little description
+4. In the console type : `git commit -am "Your Message"` where your message should briefly descibe what you did this command will prepare the work you did to be sent in the github repo and adds a little description.
-5. Type git push
+5. Type `git push`.
+This might also produce some conflicts (See the trouble shooting section).

+## Trouble Shooting

+*Connection problems*: When cloning, pushing or pulling (or others), you might be asked to connect.
+If you can't access you're either using the wrong account in which case you have to make sure you connect with the account linked to the repo.
+Otherwise, it most likely means that we made a mistake on our side and forgot to give you acces.
+In this case, contact us (see contact us section)

+*Conflicts*: When pushing or pulling, gitBash might warn you or even prevent you from continuing if you don't resolve the conflicts.
+This can also happen if you didn't pull before starting to code.
+Conflicts happen when you have modified the same bit of code as someone else and git can't figure out itself what to keep and what to discard.
+To solve this, go to the concerned file and look for the `<<<<<<<`, `>>>>>>>>` and the `Head` markers which points to the conflicts.
+Delete the parts you want to keep and make sure before trying to push again that you don't have any of these markers in your code. **Always push after you solved conflicts**.

+*Something else*: You've came upon another issue I don't know yet.
+Don't give up, try first to find a solution by yourself on internet, if you can't contact me (see contacts below).
+I repeat, **try to get it sorted yourself first**.
+But also, if you're not sure you're about to ruin the whole project, ask me.

+## Contact us

+If you have any problem **you can't solve by yourself** contact one of us either via mail or via slack.
+The latter is the best and quickest way to get a response.

+> Théo Houle (TL AV Vostok) : theo.houle@epfl.ch
+> Gaston Wolfart (TL AV Vostok) : gaston.wolfart@epfl.ch